 Few other places in the world rival Washington, DC in terms of its sheer impact, breadth of Political institutions, and concentration of influential leadership.
 NYU Washington, DC's Politics program emphasizes both domestic and international power dynamics by capitalizing on relationships with embassies, foreign and domestic policy makers, and by hosting special events that focus globally and locally.
 Our star faculty are expert practitioners who contribute actively to policy development.
 By participating in courses such as American Public Opinion and Pressure Groups and Topics in Health: Policy, Politics, Power, students are positioned to apply theory to direct analysis of current policy and decision making.

 Washington, DC is arguably the most critically significant site for Public Economics in the United States.
 Facing incredible scrutiny in recent years, Economic institutions in Washington, DC focusing on both domestic and international economic policies such as the US Office of the Treasury, the World Bank, the IMF are conducting groundbreaking research.
-Economics students have the unique opportunity to apply all the most recent developments through course work in classes such as Public Economics and Financial Crises.
+Economics students have the unique opportunity to apply all the most recent developments through course work in classes such as Money and Banking and Financial Crises.

 Home of landmark Journalistic institutions, such as the National Press Club, the Washington Post, USAToday, and the Newseum, Washington, DC asserts itself as one of the most innovative and vigorous locales for news reporting and writing.
 Journalism students will have the opportunity to satisfy core requirements towards their major in courses such as The Beat and Advanced Reporting with faculty who are award winning reporters affiliated with the Associated Press and USAToday.